berkeley-scf/tutorial-dynamic-docs/index.md

 In general, processing the input file to create an output file involves evaluating the code chunks and creating an intermediate document in which the results of the evaluation are written out (e.g., a standard Markdown file from Rmd files and a standard LaTeX file from Rtex files), from which the final step is to create the output in the usual way from the intermediate document (e.g., `pandoc` for Markdown and `pdflatex` for LaTeX).
 Note that these steps take place behind the scenes without you needing to know the details.

-[demo.html](demo.html) and [demo.pdf](demo.pdf) shows how the various input demo files ([demo.Rmd](demo.Rmd), [demo.Rtex](demo.Rtex), etc.) look as final output, after "rendering" the input document.
+As a specific example, [demo.html](demo.html) and [demo.pdf](demo.pdf) show the final output, after "rendering" the input document (specifically in this case from the .Rmd input, but output from the other input formats looks essentially the same).

 ## 3 R Markdown

 R Markdown is a variant on the Markdown markup language that allows you to embed code chunks that are evaluated before creating the final output, unlike standard static code chunks in Markdown that are not evaluated.
 R Markdown files are simple text files.

-In [demo.Rmd](demo.Rmd), you'll see examples of embedding R, Python, and bash code chunks, as well as the syntax involved in creating PDF, HTML, and Word output files. [demo.pdf](demo.pdf) shows how it looks as a final output file, after "rendering" the input Rmd document.
+In [demo.Rmd](demo.Rmd), you'll see examples of embedding R, Python, and bash code chunks, as well as the syntax involved in creating PDF, HTML, and Word output files. [demo.html](demo.html) and [demo.pdf](demo.pdf) show how it looks as a final output file, after "rendering" the input Rmd document.

 ### Quarto and qmd files